deepaksood619/deepaksood619.github.io/docs/technologies/kafka/kafka-architecture.md

 ## Others

 Another caveat with Kafka is unclean leader elections.
 That is, if all replicas become unavailable, there are two options: choose the first replica to come back to life (not necessarily in the ISR) and elect this replica as leader (which could result in data loss) or wait for a replica in the ISR to come back to life and elect it as leader (which could result in prolonged unavailability).
-Initially, Kafka favored availability by default by choosing the first strategy.
-If you preferred consistency, you needed to set *unclean.leader.election.enable* to *false*.
-However, as of 0.11, *unclean.leader.election.enable* now defaults to this.
+Initially, Kafka favoured availability by default by choosing the first strategy.
+If you preferred consistency, you needed to set `unclean.leader.election.enable` to `false`.
+However, as of 0.11, `unclean.leader.election.enable` now defaults to this.

 ## Others